 Engage in independent and life-long learning through well-developed learning skills.

 Graduate Attribute 10: Engineering Professionalism

 Comprehend and apply ethical principles and commit to professional ethics, responsibilities and norms of engineering technology practice.

-(c) Graduate Attribute mapping for the qualification:
+(c) Graduate Attribute mapping for the qualification for Bachelor of Engineering Technology in Industrial Engineering: